wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_setcoinjoinrounds.md

 ---
-title: dash:setcoinjoinrounds \[POST\] {disallowed}
+title: dash:setcoinjoinrounds  {disallowed} - Dash
-description: Sets the number of rounds to use (previously named setprivatesendroundsprior to Dash Core 0.17.0).
+description: Example code for the dash:setcoinjoinrounds  {disallowed} json-rpc method. Сomplete guide on how to use dash:setcoinjoinrounds  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters